MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 ## Query app permissions

-### Query in the Advanced view
-1. In the advanced view, use the **Select a filter** drop-down to narrow your search.
+You can query app permissions in either the **Basic** view or the **Advanced** view.
+In the Basic view, select values from one or multiple drop-downs to display the specific apps.
+In the advanced view, use the **Select a filter** drop-down to narrow your search.
 Add operators, equals or does not equal to a selected value to complete your query.

-2. Choose the **Add a filter** icon  to add additional filters to further refine your query.
+- Choose the **Add a filter** icon  to add additional filters to further refine your query.
 The filters are be applied automatically and the apps list is updated accordingly.

-3. Choose the **Remove a filter** icon  next to the filter to remove the filters.
+- Choose the **Remove a filter** icon  next to the filter to remove the filters.
-The filters you can choose from are:
-- App
-Display third-party app or apps with the selected name or names that have been granted access to the connected app.

-- User
-Display apps that this user(s) authorized.

-- Permissions
-Display apps that require the selected permissions.

-- App state
-Display apps based on their state, approved, banned, or undetermined.

-- Permission level
-Display apps based on the selected permission level or levels.

-- Community use
-Display apps based on community use levels, either rare, uncommon, or common.

-### Query in the basic view
-In the basic view, select values from one or multiple drop-downs to display the specific apps.
-You can select multiple values in the drop-downs.
-The dropdown menus you can use for querying are:
-- App
-Display third-party app or apps with the selected name or names that have been granted access to the connected app.

-- User
-Display apps that this user(s) authorized.

-- Permissions
-Display apps that require the selected permissions.

-- App state
-Display apps based on their state, approved, banned, or undetermined.

-- Permission level
-Display apps based on the selected permission level or levels.

-- Community use
-Display apps based on community use levels, either rare, uncommon, or common.
-The filters are applied automatically and the apps list is updated accordingly.

 ## See Also
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)